apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.tokenConfRegex</code></td>
   <td>(none)</td>
   <td>
-    This config is only supported when Hadoop version is 2.9+ or 3.x (e.g., when using the Hadoop 3.x profile).
     The value of this config is a regex expression used to grep a list of config entries from the job's configuration file (e.g., hdfs-site.xml) and send to RM, which uses them when renewing delegation tokens.
 A typical use case of this feature is to support delegation tokens in an environment where a YARN cluster needs to talk to multiple downstream HDFS clusters, where the YARN RM may not have configs